CESNET/metacentrum-user-docs/docs/advanced/work-data/index.md

 | Disk arrays | Common `/storage` volumes, user homes | Storing data between computations |
 | Hierarchical storages | Storages with massive data capacity | Data archiving |

 !!! warning "Homes are not robustly backed up"
     Keep in mind that the **data in your home directory** are backed up only in a form of **daily snapshots** stored **on the same disk** array, and thus are prone to loss in case of hardware failure or accident.
 For data of permanent value consider keeping your own copy or using hierarchical storages (see below).

 ### Scratch storages

-Scratch storages are accessible via scratch directory on computational nodes.
-Use this storages during computations only.
-This means the batch script should clean up the scratch after the job is done or, if the data are left in scratch, it should be done manually (as is the case when the job fails or is killed).
-Data on scratch storages are automatically deleted after 14 days.
+- Scratch storages (scratch directories) on computational nodes serve to store the temporary files.
+- They are **not backed-up** in any way.
+- After the job ends, data on scratch storages are automatically deleted after 14 days (if not cleared by the batch script).

 ### Disk arrays

+- Disk arrays are meant to prepare, process and store data between jobs.
-Disk arrays are several connected hard drives and are accessible via `/storage` directories.
-Files are stored on multiple drives, which guarantees higher I/O data speed and reliability.
-Use disk arrays for preparing data and storing data between jobs.
+- Disk arrays are several connected hard drives accessible via `/storage` directories.
+- Files are **stored on multiple drives**, which guarantees higher I/O data speed and reliability.

-Disk arrays have a backup policy of saving snapshots (once a day, usually at night/early morning) of user's data.
-The snapshots are kept at least 14 days backwards.
-This offers some protection in case user unintentionally deletes some of their files.
-Generally, data that existed the day before the accident can be recovered.
-The snapshots are stored, however, on the same disk arrays as the data, so in case of e.g. hardware failure of the disks these backups will be lost.
-Therefore we recommend strongly to backup any important data elsewhere.
-For archiving purposes MetaCentrum offers dedicated storage servers.
+- Disk arrays have a **backup policy of saving snapshots** (once a day, usually at night/early morning) of user's data.
+- The snapshots are **kept at least 14 days** backwards.

+The backup policy on storages offers some protection in case **user unintentionally deletes some of their files**; Generally, data that existed the day before the accident can be recovered.
-### Disk arrays with hierarchical storage

-Disk arrays with hierarchical storage have a more robust backup policy and should be used primarily for archiving purposes.
-To increase redundancy of data, they contain several layers of storage media.
-The first layer is a disk array, lower layers are made of MAIDs (Massive Array of Idle Drives) or magnetic tape libraries.
-Lower layers have bigger capacity but slower access times.
-Data are moved automatically among these layers based on their last usage.
-The most important consequence from the user's point of view is that the access to long-unused data may be slower than to the recently-used ones.

-Use hierarchical storages for storing data which you do not currently use, but which are important and not easily reproducible in the future.
+The snapshots are stored, however, on the same disk arrays as the data, so **in case of hardware failure these backups will be lost**.

+Therefore **we do not recommend to use disk arrays to backup any important data**.
+For more robust archiving service [the section below](/advanced/work-data/#data-archiving), or visit directly [Cesnet data storage page](https://du.cesnet.cz/en/start).

 ## Data archiving

-!!! info "Data archiving and backup is service of MetaCentrum grid computing"
+!!! info "Data archiving and backup is not MetaCentrum service"
     Central to MetaCentrum grid computing service is computing, not storage of data.
 Although the data on user homes are backed up to a certain level, not all risks are covered.
-MetaCentrum grid storages are unsuitable for archiving the data.
+MetaCentrum storages are unsuitable for archiving the data.
 For serious back-up and archiving of data use [Cesnet data storage service](https://du.cesnet.cz/en/start).

 Information in this section is a rough overview of data services provided by Cesnet data storage service.
-In case of problems/questions, we recommend to [contact them](https://du.cesnet.cz/en/o_nas/start ) Cesnet storage department homepage or contact support@cesnet.cz (see Cesnet storage department FAQs).
+In case of problems/questions, we recommend to [contact Cesnet storage department](https://du.cesnet.cz/en/o_nas/start).

 Since the data in "normal" home directories are backed-up only in a form of snapshots, they are not protected against loss due to hardware failure.

-The data of permanent value which would be hard to recreate should be backed-up on dedicated servers with hierarchical storage policy.
+Data of permanent value should be backed-up on dedicated **servers with hierarchical storage policy**.

+### Disk arrays with hierarchical storage

+Disk arrays with hierarchical storage have a more robust backup policy than user homes.
+To increase redundancy of data, they contain several layers of storage media: first layer is a disk array, lower layers are made of MAIDs (Massive Array of Idle Drives) or magnetic tape libraries.

+- Lower layers have bigger capacity but slower access times.
+- Data are moved automatically among these layers based on their last usage.
+- The most important consequence from the user's point of view is that the access to unused data may be slower than to the recently used ones.

 **Current archive servers**